Mickey’s Not So Scary Halloween Party Guide (For 2023)

 Disney’s Not So Spooky Spectacular

-From the beginning, it got huge bonus points for the inclusion of the classic characters we know and love.
+From the beginning, the spectacular gets massive bonus points for the inclusion of the classic characters we know and love.
 Additionally, a dreamy Sleeping Beauty-Esque moment features projections of ghost ballroom dancers.

 Fireworks are a top priority when visiting the Halloween Party.
 And thankfully, they are much easier to see at a private, ticketed event than on a regular evening at Magic Kingdom.

 The performance will begin nightly at 10:15 p.m.
 However, they could be delayed or canceled due to inclement weather.

 Mickey’s Boo to You Halloween Parade

 Mickey’s Boo to You Halloween Parade is a favorite among most party-goers.
 The parade is held twice nightly during each party.

 The first performance begins at 9:15 p.m., and the second parade starts at 11:15 p.m.